-There are three things that every manager is looking for in a textile design intern or design assistant: a portfolio that shows a mature train of thought, the ability to be creative, yet precise and the ability to design to the company’s target market.
+There are three things that every manager is looking for when hiring for a textile design job: a portfolio that shows a mature train of thought, the ability to be creative, yet precise and the ability to design to the company’s target market.
+In this post we’ll explore how you can include all three within your portfolio!

 A mature train of thought